iwantmyname/blog/_posts/2014-08-26-droplr-is-an-exceptionally-useful-tool.md

 ##Adding a custom domain to Droplr

-Like all [great apps and platforms](https://iwantmyname.com/services), adding a custom domain is painless with iwantmyname.
+Like all [the best apps and platforms](https://iwantmyname.com/services), adding a custom domain is painless with iwantmyname.

 ![Add Droplr]({{ site.images_url }}/2014-08-26-droplr-iwmn-add.png)